interfaced/app-launcher/README.md

 AppLauncer was tested on devices marked (+).
 It must also work on other devices listed below, but there can be problems of various types.
-If you run AppLauncher on devices without (+) mark, please write mail to [applauncher@interfaced.ru](mailto:applauncher@interfaced.ru) and inform us about both success and problems you have.
+If you run AppLauncher on devices without (+) mark, please write mail to [applauncher@interfaced.tv](mailto:applauncher@interfaced.tv) and inform us about both success and problems you have.